-The first spreadsheet for the Apple II, the $100 VisiCalc becomes personal computing’s first “killer app” and helps transform personal computers from “cool to have” toy into “must have” business accessory.
+The first spreadsheet software for the Apple II, the $100 VisiCalc ultimately becomes personal computing’s first “killer app.”
+It helps transform personal computers from “cool to have” toys into “must have” business accessories.

-VisiCalc was one of the first programs which “sold” personal computers like the Apple II as more than a nerdy toy.
+VisiCalc was one of the first programs that “sold” personal computers like the Apple II as more than nerdy toys.

-In the way that we’re now accustomed to with spreadsheets, it took as its metaphor the idea of a business production planning blackboard, which could be used for totting up and calculating finances.
+In the way we’re now accustomed, the innovative spreadsheet program took as its metaphor the idea of a business production planning blackboard that could be used for totting up and calculating finances.
 Creating formulas meant that changing the sum in one “cell” of the spreadsheet would change the numbers in another.

-No program had existed like VisiCalc before — which meant that the Apple II version wasn’t a toned-down inferior version of existing software, like the console ports of arcade games used to be.
+No program like VisiCalc existed before.
+That meant the Apple II version wasn’t a toned-down, inferior version of existing software, like the console ports of arcade games used to be.

 VisiCalc for the Apple II sold a massive 700,000 copies in six years, and possibly as many as 1 million during the course of its lifespan.
-Despite costing only $100 (the equivalent of $350 today), many customers bought $2,000 Apple II computers just to be able to run it.
+While the program cost $100 (the equivalent of $410 today), many customers bought $2,000 Apple II computers specifically to be able to run it.

-Eventually VisiCalc was ported to other computing platforms, and received rivals in the notable form of Lotus 1-2-3 and Microsoft Excel.
-Both of these were able to improve on aspects of VisiCalc, either technically or in terms of the user interface.
+Eventually, VisiCalc was ported to other computing platforms.
+And rival spreadsheet programs like Lotus 1-2-3 and Microsoft Excel arose.
+Both of those programs improved on aspects of VisiCalc, either technically or in terms of the user interface.

-However, Bricklin and Frankston’s program proved enormously significant and remains a crucial part of Apple history.
+However, Bricklin and Frankston’s program proved enormously significant.
+It remains a crucial part of Apple history.

-What was your personal “killer app” which made you or your family buy their first computer?
+What killer app drove your (or your family’s) first computer purchase?
 Has one piece of software ever swayed you for or against a piece of hardware?
-Leave your comments below..
+Leave your comments below.